DFIRScience/UFDR2DIR/README.md

 Cellebrite apparently does some deleted data recovery.
 These files are currently **not** being extracted if they lack path information.

+Most UFDR are probably going to be from Android and iOS.
+Windows, however, has a lot of illegal file path characters.
+If you extract the UFDR on Windows/NTFS, illegal characters will be stripped from the file path.
+Be aware that some paths may be slightly different from original on Windows.

+**Example:** ```com.facebook.katana:dash``` <-- ":" is an illegal path character in NTFS (thanks, alternate data streams!).
+As such, UFDR2DIR extracts it as ```com.facebook.katanadash``` on Windows.
+Linux and MacOS are unaffected.

 ## Bug reports and suggestions

 Pull requests considered!
 Otherwise create an issue or message me on [Twitter](https://twitter.com/dfirscience) if you find any bugs or have some recommendations.

+### Testing

+Tested on:

+* Linux Mint 20.3
+* (light testing) Windows 11

+If you have issues or experience on other platforms, please let me know how it went.

 ## Thank you